nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Replace the year input component with the `FancyInput` component
+- Replace the original year input component with the `FancyInput` component
-- Fix the error output by React by wrapping your `FancyInput` component in the `forwardRef` component
+- Click the **Show filters** button.
+This should generate a React error in the browser's console
-- You can see a working version of our styled text input by clicking on "Show filters" on this page: http://localhost:3000/solutions/step-05-uncontrolled-components
+- Fix the error by wrapping the `FancyInput` component in the `forwardRef` HOC and making the necessary adjustments

 </div>